Dr Livia Lupi

 Livia obtained her BA in History of Art from the University of York, her MA from the Courtauld Institute of Art, and then went back to York to work on her AHRC-funded PhD, which she completed in 2016.
 Before joining Warwick, she was a fellow at the Warburg Institute in London and taught at the University of York and at the Courtauld Institute of Art.

-- Late-medieval and Renaissance painting and architecture, especially in Italy
+- Late medieval and early modern art and architecture, especially in Italy and the Netherlands

 - History of rhetoric and its interplay with the visual arts